Sean Farnham: Coaching & Broadcasting

 Upon graduation, Farnham would be hired as an assistant coach at Pepperdine University.
 Farnham became the youngest assistant coach in the nation, working alongside Jan van Breda Kolff.
 Despite an impressive record of 22–9, his tenure in coaching lasted only one season.
 Van Breda Kolff would be hired as the head coach at Saint Bonaventure University, and Farnham found himself with two choices: head east, or find a new job in the West.
 He called up his old friends at Fox Sports West, where his broadcasting career would begin.
 Farnham would initially start with doing athlete profiles, but he would work his way up to high school analyst and then college basketball analyst.
 During his 10-year broadcast career at Fox Sports West, Farnham would win two Los Angeles-based broadcast Emmys, and cover the Lakers, Clippers, Angels, and Dodgers as well.

 In addition to his television broadcasts, Farnham would add radio broadcasting career to his resume.
 Beginning in 2003, Farnham would host postgame shows for the Lakers, USC, and UCLA on ESPN 710 AM.
 In 2008 Farnham became the co-host for a nationally syndicated afternoon drive show with Chris Meyers on Fox Sports Radio.
 He would remain on the afternoon show until he was hired with ESPN in 2010.
 During these years at Fox Sports Radio, Farnham anchored their NFL Draft show, and was on-site for multiple Super Bowls, World Series, MLB All-Star Games, Final Fours, Daytona 500, American Century Golf Championships, and the Dew Action Sports Tour.

 During his time with ESPN, Farnham has partnered with Dan Shulman, David Flemming, Joe Tessitore, Dave O'Brien, and Carter Blackburn on game broadcasts.
-He has appeared on First Take, The Herd, SportsCenter, College Basketball Live, Katz Korner, Get Up, The Experts, and Numbers Never Lie.
+He has appeared on First Take, The Herd, SportsCenter, College Basketball Live, Katz Korner, Get Up, The Experts, BYU Sports Nation, and Numbers Never Lie.